calebmah/restaurant-api/README.md

 ## About The Project

 This is a sample REST API for a restaurant ordering system.
 It supports various operations such as making an order and viewing placed orders.
 Aggregation functions such as finding the total cost of orders for a restaurant or the average quantity of items ordered are also available.
-Please refer [here] for detailed documentation.
+Please refer to the [REST API documentation](#rest-api-documentation) for more detailed documentation.

 This project was built using: